mtlynch/mtlynch.io/_posts/2018-08-11-resurrecting-3.md

 [unit] (<type 'str'>) -> [pinch] (<type 'str'>)
 ```

+Did you catch it?

-That was it!
-The data types were different.
-It looked like pandas automatically interpreted numbers as number types whereas the `csv` library let them remain as strings.
-If the cell contained the string `1.0`, then the csv library read it as the string `'1.0'` whereas pandas read it as a floating-point number of `1.0`.
+The values were the same, but *data types* were different.
+Pandas automatically cast numbers in the CSV to number data types like `int` and `float` whereas the `csv` library left them as strings.
+If a CSV file entry contained the string `1.0`, then the csv library read it as the string `'1.0'` whereas pandas read it as a floating-point number of `1.0`.

 # Surely that's sorted

+Confident that I'd solved all of my problems and could forever say goodbye to Pandas, I re-ran the `docker_build` script:

 ```bash
 $ ./docker_build